Whtneyas/browser-technologies-2223/README.md

 - Visible radio buttons are not allowed only if css is been applied.
 - The form should have a darkmode and light mode

+## Core functionalities  of my survey
+- Indicate where you are in the survey
+- Placeholder in the labels
+- All the questions wont be displaced at ones
+- Survey should be presentable without css
+- Survey should work without js
+- Validation should be shown in text with no red color for people who are color blind
+- A good contrast between the background and the foreground.
+- Labels, submit buttons should be able to work .